jcalvento/obi/README.md

 ## Setup
 - Install [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) (if you want a lightweight version)

 - Create conda env with Python 3.7.* using requirements from environment.yml file. i.e. `conda env create --file environment.yml python=3.7`

 - Download [Swissprot DB](https://ftp.ncbi.nlm.nih.gov/blast/db/swissprot.tar.gz) and [Uniprot <-> PDB mappings](http://ftp.ebi.ac.uk/pub/databases/msd/sifts/flatfiles/csv/pdb_chain_uniprot.csv.gz) from NCBI FTP server.
-You can use fetch_db.py script to do so (`python src/scripts/fetch_db.py`) or simply run `obi fetch-db` if you installed it as a Conda package.
+You simply run `obi\ fetch-db` if you installed it as a Conda package, or use the fetch_db.py script (`python src/scripts/fetch_db`) when you are in the development env

 ### Analysis entrypoint
 To run the whole analysis or first part depending on the arguments, you can use `obi\ run --help`